hypest/checkstyle-android/README.md

 # checkstyle-android

 A [gradle checkstyle](https://docs.gradle.org/current/userguide/checkstyle_plugin.html) configuration that most closely matches the [Android Code Style Guidelines for Contributors](https://source.android.com/source/code-style.html).
+Many Android projects chose to follow those guidelines and this checkstyle configuration helps enforce them on your code.

 ## Usage

-Add this repo as a git submodule in your repo root
+You can just grab [the rules file](config/checkstyle.xml) and use it with your own checkstyle setup or you can add this repo as a git submodule:
 ```
 git submodule add git@github.com:hypest/checkstyle-android.git
 ```